Try it free — unlimited video and image generation, ad-supported on the free tier, no credit card required Create Free Now →

 Who made FLUX?

-FLUX was developed by Black Forest Labs, a company founded by Robin Rombach and other key researchers from the Stable Diffusion team at Stability AI.
-They left to form their own company and released FLUX in August 2024.
+FLUX was developed by Black Forest Labs, a company founded by Robin Rombach and other core researchers from the original Stable Diffusion team at Stability AI.
+They left in 2024 to form their own company and released FLUX in August 2024.

 What are the different FLUX model variants?

 Black Forest Labs released three main variants: FLUX.1 [pro] (highest quality, API-only), FLUX.1 [dev] (open weights for non-commercial use, nearly matching pro quality), and FLUX.1 [schnell] (8-step distilled version, open weights, Apache 2.0 license, fastest generation).
-ZSky AI runs FLUX to provide high-quality image generation to all users.
+ZSky AI does not run any of these FLUX variants — it operates its own Signature Image Engine on dedicated RTX 5090 hardware, tuned for portrait realism and fashion editorial.